chARpack/chARpack.github.io/src/routes/development/00-getting_started/01-installation.md

 Scrolling with the mouse wheel moves the currently activated hand forward and backward.
 Using the mouse wheel makes it easy to press buttons in chARpack.

+Alternatively, both buttons and molecules in the scene can be interacted with using mouse clicks.

 For instructions on deploying chARpack to your device, see the <a data-sveltekit-reload href="/development/00-getting_started/02-deployment">Deployment</a> section.